 - Keep curtains and blinds closed.
-Don't be fooled if there is a lull or calm period; it could be the eye of the storm winds will pick up again. - Take refuge in a small interior room, closet or hallway on the lowest level of the building.
+Be aware if there is a lull or calm period; it could be the eye of the storm winds will pick up again. - Take refuge in a small interior room, closet or hallway on the lowest level of the building.